TareDevarsh/machine_learning/README.md

 ### Usage

-- Run the `regression_test.py` script to apply the linear regression model to the Titanic Survivors dataset.
+- Run the Regression_test.ipynb` script to apply the linear regression model to the Titanic Survivors dataset.

 ## petal_test